Graduate Study and Research Scholars

 page for more information.

-Experienced academics may apply to spend a term or a full academic year at Michigan Law as a research scholar, with entitlement to benefit from the Law School's extraordinary library collection and to audit courses and seminars associated with the Program in Refugee and Asylum Law.
+Both junior and experienced academics, including post-doctoral students, may apply to spend a term or a full academic year at Michigan Law as a research scholar, with entitlement to benefit from the Law School's extraordinary library collection and to audit courses and seminars associated with the Program in Refugee and Asylum Law.
+Research scholars affiliated with the Program in Refugee and Asylum Law also will be invited to meet on a biweekly basis with Prof. Jim Hathaway, director, to discuss their research.
 Visit our Research Scholars page for more information.